wp-plugins/yith-woocommerce-questions-and-answers/readme.txt

 Offer your visitors a way to interact asking and answering questions with YITH WooCoomerce Questions And Answers: the perfect way to have a self-sufficient system in which everyone gets what he needs to be always more positive about what he is going to purchase.

 = Main features =

 * Let your users ask questions on specific products.
 * Let your users answer a question on the product page.
 * Manage easily questions and answers.
 * FAQ mode, questions and answers are created only from the back end.

+For a more detailed list of options and features of the plugin, please look at the [official documentation](//yithemes.com/docs-plugins/yith-woocommerce-questions-and-answers/ "Yith WooCommerce Questions and Answers official documentation").

+Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.

 == Installation ==